Turner’s Pit Barbeque

 Seasoning: Unsure

 Description: These were overcooked and under-seasoned.
 Minimal smoke flavor coming through, if any at all.
-Tough and slightly dry ribs that don’t have much going for it outside of the pork flavor.
-Can pass on ordering these too
+Tough and slightly dry ribs that don’t have much going for them outside of the pork flavor.
+Can pass on ordering these, too

 Sauces – Classic